 Jhih-Shyang Shih is a fellow at RFF.
 He has extensive experience with modeling to study energy and environmental issues.
 Shih’s research interests lie in integrated system analysis of environmental and resource policy and decisionmaking.
-Shih has extensive experience with modeling to study energy and environmental issues (air quality, risk, surface water and solid waste management, and has studied the costs of environmental protection, technology adoption, and renewable energy).
-Shih's recent research has focused on electric and thermal energy storage; sustainable infrastructure; integration of renewable and energy storage; bioenergy; water resources and water quality management; energy-water nexus; and integrated assessment of climate change, land use, air and water quality.
-Shih’s articles have appeared in such publications as the Proceedings of the National Academy of Sciences, the Environmental Science and Technology, the Review of Economics and Statistics, the Journal of Hazardous Materials, the Journal of Water Resources Planning and Management, the Journal of Air and Waste Management Association, the Journal of American Water Work Association and the European Journal of Operational Research.
+His recent research has focused on electric and thermal energy storage; sustainable infrastructure; industrial decarbonization; climate policy and air quality benefits; and integrated assessment of climate change, land use, and air and water quality.
+His articles have appeared in such publications as Proceedings of the National Academy of Sciences, Environmental Science and Technology, the Review of Economics and Statistics, the Journal of Hazardous Materials, the Journal of Water Resources Planning and Management, the Journal of Air and Waste Management Association, the Journal of American Water Work Association, and the European Journal of Operational Research.

-Shih has received fellowships from the American Association for the Advancement of Science, the US Environmental Protection Agency, and Carnegie Mellon University.
+He has received fellowships from the American Association for the Advancement of Science, the US Environmental Protection Agency, and Carnegie Mellon University.
 He was a recipient of the 2021 Environmental Science and Technology Best Paper Award (Policy Analysis Section, Second Joint Winner) and the 1998 AWWA Small Systems Division Best Paper Award.

 - PhD in system analysis and economics for public decision making, The Johns Hopkins University, 1991

 - MS in environmental engineering, National Cheng-Kung University, 1983

 - BS in environmental engineering, National Cheng-Kung University, 1981